Goshido/android-vulkan/docs/script-component.md

 ## <a id="brief">Brief</a>

 [_ScriptComponent_](./script-component.md) is a fundamental building block for scriptable logic.
 The class allows to create custom user scripts, handle events and interact with various scene entities.
-This class not can be used directly because it's a base abstract class.
-The user must subclass [_ScriptComponent_](./script-component.md) and attach the its instance to any [_Actor_](./actor.md) instance.
+This class can not be used directly because it's a base abstract class.
+The user must subclass [_ScriptComponent_](./script-component.md) and attach its instance to any [_Actor_](./actor.md) instance.

 Subclassing example: